Art

 Course Description

 There is a combination of Internally and Externally Assessed standards.
 Internal Assessments will take place in Term 1 and Term 2.
-External Assessments will take place in Term 3 and during the November examination period.
+External Assessment will take during the November examination period.

 Course Overview